McGill-MMA-EnterpriseAnalytics/Customer-Aquisition/README.md

 # <font color=#FF0000>Customer-Aquisition Project</font>

+## Customer Aquisition Cost Prediction V2

+## Project Background - What is this file?

+This collection of work is a final group project for Advanced Topics in Information Systems (INSY-695) guided by professor Fatih Nayebi.
+The project is an extension of our first Machine Learning (ML) complete lifecycle project for Enterprise Data Science & ML Production.
+We aim to advance the scope of the project by applying best prectices taught in both classes, we are a team of 8 Business Analysts, Data Engineers, Data Scientists, and Product Managers.

+The direct link to the data is: https://www.kaggle.com/datasets/ramjasmaurya/medias-cost-prediction-in-foodmart

+Each role has their own brach where their documentation lives.

+## Framing the Problem

+### *Context*

+## Customer Aquisition Cost Prediction V1

 ## Project Background - What is this file?

 This is a Machine Learning (ML) complete lifecycle project for Enterprise Data Science & ML Production (INSY 695).
 As part of this task we are a team of 7 who are tasked with completing an ML project on a dataset of our choice.
 There are 10 discrete steps in any data science liefecyle (details in appendix A). **In short this Github Repo is our cumulative work to accomplish a data science project from start to end.**